 5. Industry Review Sites

 There are many niche review platforms for industries.
 For example, we monitor over 50 of them.
 Meet your customers where they are.
 Responding to reviews on industry platforms makes your brand a part of the conversation.
-Plus, sharing a reply leaves a trail back to your business.
+Plus, posting a review reply leaves a trail back to your business.

 Depending on your industry, these sites can be really important.
-If you are in the hospitality industry, TripAdvisor ranks #5 for top review sites and Angie’s List comes in at #9 for service-related businesses.
+If you are in the hospitality industry, TripAdvisor is the best site on which to request and monitor reviews.
+Angi is perfect for service-related businesses.
 Make sure you know what sites your customers are using to share their experiences and manage them accordingly.

+Believe it or not, there are benefits to negative reviews.
 A negative review can be hard to receive and formulating a reply can be daunting.
 However, a proactive approach goes a long way.
-Follows these tips to successfully reply to negative reviews.
+Follow these tips to successfully reply to negative reviews.

 - Respond promptly.
 Our survey shows over 55% of consumers expect a business to reply to a review within 1 day and over 30% expect a response within 3 days.
 Negative reviews demand a swift reply and resolution to show care and action from your business.